TroyD9241/TroyD9241/README.md

 > Based out of Chicago, Illinois and Tokyo, Japan. 🎶

 > Actively looking for my first opportunity in software engineering.
+Please checkout my portfolio site or connect with me on [linkedin](https://www.linkedin.com/in/troyd41/)

+> Currently learning Data Science and working on Data Structures & Algorithms!!

 >  ***Bilingual*** 🌏
 > - English 🌎